pricklygorse/Interactive-Image-Background-Remover/README.md

 3. **Zoom and Pan**: Use the full image or zoom into region of interest (arrow keys or middle mouse to pan, mouse scroll to zoom)
 4. **Generate Background Removal Mask**:
    - **Interactively: Segment Anything**: Left-click to add a positive point, right-click to add a negative (exclusion) point, or drag to draw a box around the object.
-   - **Whole-Image Models**: Click "Run whole-image model" to apply the selected model to the entire image (or zoomed area).
+   - **Automatic: Whole-Image Models**: Click "Run whole-image model" to apply the selected model to the entire image (or zoomed area).
 5. **Refine Background Removal Mask**:
    - Use the "Add mask" and "Subtract mask" buttons to add the model output to the background removal mask.
    - Toggle "Manual Paintbrush" mode to manually edit the mask.
 Right click to draw a mask, left to erase.